awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 The smaller-scoped AWS KMS keyrings become the basic building blocks that keyring-producing operations use to satisfy different customer use cases.

 From a customer standpoint, naming will be clearer.
-Customers interact with the keyring-producing operations and do not directly interact with the basic building blocks.
+Most customers will not directly interact with the basic building blocks and will only interact with the keyring-producing operations.
 However, more advanced customers can directly interact with the smaller-scoped keyrings and write their own keyring-producing operations.
 This gives advanced customers more flexibility and reduces the need to fork ESDK code in order to meet a specific use case.